 Read our NEW resource: A Paper to Challenge and Inform Transforming Care Partnerships

 Our Small Supports work is creating change with and about people with learning disabilities and/or autism who have ‘hefty reputations’ - to borrow a phrase to describe people who are burdened by the reputations they have been given because of behaviours, reactions, support requirements, and large funding packages.

 Transforming Care, like the Winterbourne View Programme before it, set out to try and change the services that are available.
 In our view this hasn’t worked.
 Market development activity has focused on the large existing providers who, while they offer great support to some people, don’t meet everyone’s requirements.
 We rather like the analogy of looking at a local high street and thinking that choice is being developed by adding in yet another supermarket when people are asking for small shops, a market, etc.

-In some areas we have seen the growth of very person centered individual supports (or micro providers).
+In some areas we have seen the growth of very person centred individual supports (or micro providers).
 This is very welcome but some people and their families are saying that these don’t provide enough structure and security.
-Commissioners have told us of their experiences of having limited choices, recomissioning services that they believe will lead to readmission and of hospital admissions and delays to discharge that would not have been necessary if quality community provision had been available.
+Commissioners have told us of their experiences of having limited choices, commissioning services that they believe will lead to readmission and of hospital admissions and delays to discharge that would not have been necessary if quality community provision had been available.

 Small support organisations have a number of things in common including: planning and delivering in a truly person centred way; person led staff recruitment and training; structuring and using funding around the person; a separation of housing and support; strong partnerships between the individual and family, commissioners, and providers; and staying small.

 Our Small Supports activity:

 - Works with people, families, strategists, and commissioners to develop understanding and plan to undertake action;

 - Shares detailed experiences and information about developing small support organisations;

 - Identifies and challenges blockages in commissioning processes;